ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-gb.md

 To do this, when you first access the management interface for your Hosted Exchange service, a configuration assistant will open.
 To get started, click the `Start`{.action} button.

-With this configuration assistant, you can makes several changes.
-Depending on your situation:
+With this configuration assistant, you can makes several changes depending on your situation:

 #### Choosing a domain name

-Choose one of your domain names from the list, or select the `My domain name is not in the list below` check box to enter a domain name that is not managed in your Control Panel, **but that you can configure**.
+Choose one of your domain names from the list, or select the check box `My domain name is not in the list below` to enter a domain name that is not managed in your Control Panel, **but that you can configure**.

 ![email](images/exchange-wizard01.png){.thumbnail}

-#### Are you going to only use the OVH Exchange solution with this domain?
+#### Are you going to only use the OVHcloud Exchange solution with this domain name?

-The question "**Are you going to use OVH Exchange only with this domain?**" will determine the type of configuration for your domain name.
+The question "**Are you going to use OVHcloud Exchange only with this domain?**" will determine the type of configuration for your domain name.

 - If you use an Exchange offer alone or with other **OVHcloud email offers**, the configuration can be done automatically, or manually using only OVHcloud email servers.
 - If you are using your Exchange solution as a complement to an **external email service to the OVHcloud email offers**, you will be asked to enter the URL of your external email service’s incoming server under the heading `(SMTP) server`.